List of W idioms:

 - Sorry but I’m terrible with computers.
 Can you walk me through installation and activation?

-- On your first day we’ll walk you through how to open and close the store.
+- On your first day of work, we’ll walk you throughhow to work at the cash register.

 walk on eggshells: to be extremely careful around someone in order not to upset them.